atomisthq/docs/docs/quick-starts/project-templates/shell/getting-started-with-the-shell.md

 ## Getting out of trouble: *Cancelling a Command with :q*

-If you've kicked off a flow with a command and realise you no longer want to continue you can use the defactor standard `:q` command to get back to the `show` menu of commands.
+If you've started a flow with a command and realise you no longer want to continue you can use the defactor standard `:q` command to get back to the `show` menu of commands.

 ## Grabbing a baseline Atomist Project Template to work with

 Now you can grab an existing [Atomist Project Template] to get working with it from the shell.
-We'll use a canonical template that is already pre-baked by the Atomist team, the `spring-rest-service` template that is available in the `atomist-project-templates` [organisation on GitHub](https://github.com/atomist-project-templates/spring-rest-service).
+We'll use a canonical template that is already pre-baked by the Atomist team, the `common-editors` template that is available in the `atomist-project-templates` [organisation on GitHub](https://github.com/atomist-project-templates/common-editors).

-Take a fork of that repository into your own GitHub organisation and then clone it to the directory you specified before in the `.atomist-profile` for `templates-root`.
+Take a fork of that repository into your own GitHub organisation and then clone it to the directory you specified before in your `.atomist-profile` for `templates-root`.

-If you have the shell running and you now enter the `show` command you might be forgiven to being slightly unimpressed when you see the following:
+If you have the shell running and you now enter the `show` command you should see something like the following:

 ```
-Templates are
+Archives are
 	spring-rest-service

 Generators are

 Editors are

 Reviewers are

-Template root is '/Users/russellmiles/atomist/template-source/'
-Output root is '/Users/russellmiles/atomist/output/'
-GitHub Token is 'null'
-Choose command.
-Please enter one of
-	0 create
-	1 edit
-	2 edit-remote
-	3 exit
-	4 reload
-	5 show
-	6 superfork
-	7 template-synch
+...

 ```

+> ***NOTE***: You may see more editors and other features as `common-editors` is a being updated to demonstrate new features and functionality that you can harness from your own Atomist Project Templates

-The shell has automatically noticed your template, but it hasn't noticed any of the features the template contains. `Generators` will be able to create for you project starting points, and `Editors` will be able to work on existing projects, but at the moment we have neither.
+The shell has automatically noticed your template as an archive of generators, editors and reviewers, but it hasn't noticed any of the features the template contains.

+As mentioned in the [reference documentation](/reference-docs/project-templates/project-templates-overview.md), `Archives` simply indicate the template projects that you have available, `Generators` will be able to create for you project starting points, `Editors` work on existing projects, and finally `Reviewers` work similarly to editors but simply provide feedback on changes that *could* be made, rather than actually making the changes themselves.

-In order for the shell to be able to access any `Generators` and `Editors` available in your template directory we need to ask it to `reload` and then you'll see:
+In order for the shell to be able to access any `Generators`, `Editors` and `Reviewers` available in your template we need to ask it to `reload` and then you'll see:

 ```
 reload
 Executing command reload
-Reloading /Users/russellmiles/atomist/template-source//spring-rest-service
+Reloading /Users/russellmiles/atomist/template-source/common-editors

-Templates are
+Archives are
 	spring-rest-service

 Generators are
 	spring-rest-service: (Spring Boot REST microservice) description,group_id,name,artifact_id,version,package_name

 Editors are

 Reviewers are
 Template root is '/Users/russellmiles/atomist/template-source/'
 Output root is '/Users/russellmiles/atomist/output/'
 GitHub Token is 'null'